Deepanshi177/Predicting_Heart_Disease/README.md

-# Predicting Heart Disease with Classification Machine Learning Algorithms
+# Predicting Heart Disease - Machine Learning Project

 # Scenario:
 You have just been hired as a Data Scientist at a Hospital with an alarming number of patients coming in reporting various cardiac symptoms.
 A cardiologist measures vitals & hands you this data to perform Data Analysis and predict whether certain patients have Heart Disease.
 We would like to make a Machine Learning algorithm where we can train our AI to learn & improve from experience.
 Thus, we would want to classify patients as either positive or negative for Heart Disease.